3mdeb/conferences/2023/QubesOSsummit/tailoring_your_qubes_os_environment_a_developer_guide_to_leveraging_saltstack.md

 # Apply formulas

+* Formulas are files consisting set of states leading to some configuration.
+* Download, install and configure VMs using pillar data to define deault names and configuration details
+  - update dom0, TemplateVMs and AppVMs
-* There are already quite a lot of them in Qubes 4.2-rc3
+* There are already some in Qubes OS 4.2.0-rc3
-  - located in /srv/formulas/base
+  - located in `/srv/formulas/base`
   - GPLv2 licensed
-  - download, install and configure VMs using pillar data to define deault nams and configuration details
-  - update dom0, TemplateVMs and AppVMs
 * Some examples:
   - usb-keyboard - setup policy, modify Xen boot params, modify GRUB boot params, regenerate grub config